Table of Contents

 Becker Muscular Dystrophy (BMD)

-This is also an X-linked recessive muscular dystrophy that affects the dystrophin gene.
+This is an X-linked recessive muscular dystrophy that affects the dystrophin gene.
 Compared to DMD, Becker dystrophy presents later in life with milder but variable severity.

 Patients have preserved motor power and activity until later in life with no or less cognitive impairment compared to DMD.
 Cardiomyopathy is more evident in patients with BMD, which can be explained by preserved muscular power and activity leading to more work load on the cardiac muscles with abnormal dystrophin.
 Heart failure associated cardiomyopathy, arrhythmias and heart block is more evident.